The Vampire Armand: Plot summary

 Armand brings them to see Lestat, which he has some concerns about since vampires are traditionally not safe for mortals to be around.
 After trying to wake Lestat from his catatonic state, Armand returns to Marius's house to discover that Marius has given Benji and Sybelle the Dark Gift.
 Armand is at first furious at Marius because he wanted Sybelle and Benji to have full, mortal lives.
 The fact that Benji is ecstatic about the prospect of eternal life, only serves to fuel his anger.
 Marius explains to Armand that he did it since Armand never could without the two coming to hate him for it.
 Marius is willing to take the burden of Sybelle and Benji's eventual anger.

+Reception

+Tustin Amole of Scripps Howard News Service said: "Rice returns to her best in “Armand”" and "Long-time readers will not be disappointed."
+Michael McLeod of Orlando Sentinel wrote: "Her vampires are immortal, but nobody said her prose was.
+In the end, Armand is cut from the same shroud as the other novels, filled with more camp than culture."

+The book reached number 5 on The New York Times Best Seller list.